What does eating a ‘plant-based diet’ mean?

 ‘Plant milks’ are non-dairy milk alternatives that come from plants instead of animals.
 For example, soy, almond, cashew, oat, coconut or rice drinks.
 If you’re choosing a plant-based ‘milk’, check the label to make sure they’re fortified with calcium and vitamin B12 and that they’re unsweetened, without added sugars.

-Does producing and importing health foods have a negative impact on the environment?
+Does importing health foods have a negative impact on the environment?

 There’s some debate about the sustainability of certain health foods, such as avocado, quinoa and plant milks.
 It isn’t always clear the impact that the production and transportation methods used for these has on the environment.
 Because of this, some people think it would be better for the environment for us to eat locally sourced animal products, rather than imported foods.